Atharva-Vidwans/Multi_Agent_Search-TicTakToe/README.md

 Above is the code for Tic Tak Toe game for Human VS AI agent using multi agent search.

-Pygame used for drawing TicTakToe board.
+Pygame is used for drawing TicTakToe board.
 Whereas the X and O are taken as Images.
 The Images used for 'X' and 'O' are attached below.